fidelity/kconnect/docs/book/src/installation.md

 The latest [release](https://github.com/fidelity/kconnect/releases) contains a binary for Windows.

-We have an open issue to support chocolatey in the future/
+We have an open issue to support chocolatey in the future.

 ## Docker